 I see library support systems from the inside out.
-My friend saw it from the outside in -- starting with the kiosk to look for materials.
-So from his perspective, libraries were all about data flowing to him, and the less friction, the better!
+My friend saw it from the outside in — starting with the kiosk to look for materials.

 Two thing occurred to me.

-First, we must be doing a decent job with our security if it's so transparent!
-My friend didn't think twice about using his library card to check out a book -- or give any thought to what that card represented.
-It just works.
+First, we must be doing a decent job with our security if it’s so transparent!
+My friend didn’t think twice about using his library card to check out a book — or give any thought to what that card represented.

-Second, yes, information should be free -- except when it shouldn't be.
+Which brings me to the second thing: Yes, information should be free — except when it shouldn’t be.
 Bibliographic data?
-Let's get that out there.
-Let's make searches intuitive and easy and fast.
+Let’s get that out there.
+Let’s make searches intuitive and easy and fast.
 More relevant data is better.

 That information should absolutely not be free.

-Privacy is important.
 The posts on this site that talk about writing secure applications?
 The work of institutions like the National Institute of Standards and Technology?
-It's all about letting pubic information be public and keeping private information private.
-And while I acknowledge that it's hard keeping high volume public data systems running (what with designing for scalable high availability and all), I think it's a bit harder to maintain that high volume for private transactions.
-Making sure it's my friend using his library card, and not some scammer, takes work, from architecture to design to development to testing and all the way through routine operations.
+It’s all about letting pubic information be public and private information stay private.
+And while I acknowledge that it’s hard keeping high volume public data systems running (what with designing for scalable high availability and all), I think it’s a bit harder to maintain that high volume for private transactions like making sure it’s my friend using his library card, and not some scammer.

-Back to my conversation: I agreed with my friend that bibliographic data should be free.
-And then I asked him how important it was to him to keep his private information out of the public eye -- like the information the library had about him.
+I agreed with my friend that bibliographic data should be free.
+And then I asked him how important it was to him to keep his private information private — like the information the library had about him.
 Like the information that made it possible for his library card to work.

 Put that way, he got it immediately.
-Looks like I wasn't the only one who had a changed perspective by the end of the conversation!
+And I wasn’t the only one who had a changed perspective by the end of the conversation!